-While the ADOHTA has the view that a Scope of Practice Standard is not necessary, if a decision is made to retain this Standard, we support the following proposals for regulatory changes:
+While ADOHTA has the view that a Scope of Practice standard is not necessary, if a decision is made to retain this Standard, we support the following proposals for regulatory changes:

-- Remove the requirement for a 'structured professional relationship' for dental therapists, hygienists and oral health therapists.
-The ADOHTA considers that the Code of Conduct details more appropriately the important standards for dental practitioners in understanding the expected ways of working.
-This includes that dental practitioners must work within the limits of their educational preparation, competence and scope of practice and refer patients for care that is outside their scope of practice. - 2) Remove the term 'independent practitioner' from the standard.
+- a) Remove the requirement for a 'structured professional relationship' for dental therapists, hygienists and oral health therapists.
+ADOHTA considers that the Code of Conduct for dental practitioners details more appropriately the important standards for dental practitioners in understanding the expected ways of working.
+This includes that dental practitioners must work within the limits of their educational preparation, competence and scope of practice and refer patients for care that is outside their scope of practice. - b) Remove the term 'independent practitioner' from the standard.
 At the time of the last review in 2014 the Board agreed that it would incrementally remove the bar on independent practice from the registration standard.
-The language by the Board and Health Workforce Australia, and the ADOHTA render this terminology confusing and redundant and it should be removed as proposed by the Board.
-This will effectively recognise and enable the professional roles and collaborative responsibilities of all dental practitioners and their regulation.
+The language by all standards (DBA 2014, HWA 2011, ADOHTA 2013) is now redundant and should not be included.
+This will effectively recognise and enable the professional roles and responsibilities of all dental practitioners and their regulation. - c) Remove reference to 'Programs to extend scope' giving effect to the Board's decision to phase out the approval process of these programs.
+Going forward, these programs can continue to be delivered as continuing professional development (CPD). - d) Clarify expectations around education, training and competence.
+As accreditation standards, competencies and processes for approving programs of study are now well established under the National Scheme, ADOHTA supports the removal of the prescriptive terminology from each division description outlined in the guidelines. - 5.
+Do you think that a review period of at least every five years (rather than three) is appropriate?
+Why or why not?